marinuslouw/exegetic-new-site/content/training/db-sql-introduction.md

 	- Primary and Foreign keys
 	- Auto increment
 	- Default values
-- Normalisation
-- Changing table structure with `ALTER`
-	- Adding and removing columns
-	- Adding a primary key
-- Renaming a table
-- Views
 - Cleaning up
 	- Dropping a table
 	- Dropping a database